Robert Baird McClure: Moderator

-In 1967, the United Church, with a million adult members, was the largest Protestant denomination in Canada.
-Since its inception in 1925, the spiritual head of the church, the moderator, had always been an ordained minister.
-But in the late 1960s, discontent was starting to ripple through the church.
-Canadian author Pierre Berton, in his 1966 book The Comfortable Pew, called the hierarchy of the mainline denominations in Canada too staid, the clergy too interested in liturgy rather than engagement with issues of social justice.
-At the 23rd General Council of the United Church in 1968, delegates were looking for a new voice, and elected the forthright and plain-spoken Bob McClure as moderator, the first layperson to hold that office.
-As McClure admitted, "In appointing a layman as a Moderator in a General Council with probably 50 expert theologians present, it’s obvious the United Church didn't want theological views.
+As McClure arrived back in Canada in early 1968, discontent was starting to ripple through the United Church of Canada.
+With a million adult members, it was the largest Protestant denomination in Canada, and the spiritual head of the church since its founding in 1925, the moderator, had always been an ordained minister, although there was no rule against a lay person being elected.
+But in the late 1960s, Canadian author Pierre Berton, in his 1966 book The Comfortable Pew, called the hierarchy of the mainline denominations in Canada too staid, the clergy too interested in liturgy rather than engagement with issues of social justice.
+With images of Bob McClure, the plain-spoken mission doctor from India who turned prayers into actions, fresh in their minds, several asked McClure if he would be interested in running for the post of moderator at the upcoming 23rd General Council.
+McClure allowed his name to be put forward, and at the General Council held in Kingston, Ontario in August 1968, McClure survived five rounds of balloting, defeating Rev. Bruce McLeod in the final round of voting to become moderator.
+(McLeod would be elected as moderator 4 years later.)

+McClure was the first layperson to hold that office but was not overwhelmed by the thought, pointing out, "In appointing a layman as a Moderator in a General Council with probably 50 expert theologians present, it’s obvious the United Church didn't want theological views.
 They appointed a layman as Moderator presumably because they wanted a clear view of the relationship of the Canadian citizen to the needs of a very shrinking world."

-During his three-year term, McClure was not afraid to espouse controversial viewse not supported by church policy, admitting in an interview three months after his election "my tongue has already gotten me in a little hot water."
-Some of the items McClure supported such as legalized abortion and the acceptance of American draft dodgers were not church policy, but the United Church came to support them in the years after his term ended.
+During his three-year term, McClure was not afraid to espouse controversial views not supported by church policy, admitting in an interview three months after his election "my tongue has already gotten me in a little hot water."
+Some of the items that quickly made headlines included McClure's support for legalized abortion, acceptance of American draft dodgers, sex education, family planning and contraception, worship services on days other than Sunday, shorter (or no) sermons during church services, and accepting credit cards for offerings.
+At a time when the United Church moderator was a highly influential person in Canada, McClure made himself freely available for newspaper, radio and television interviews.
+He travelled more widely than any moderator to date, crisscrossing Canada to meet with congregations.
+He and Amy travelled to Scotland to mark the 200th anniversary of the General Assembly of the Presbyterian Church, as well as to Kenya, Zambia, Angola and South Africa.
+McClure also travelled to the Middle East.
+Back in Canada, his biographer, Munro Scott noted that he spoke to hundreds of groups including, "students, health leagues, service clubs, Bible societies, family planning groups, presbyteries, medical conventions, Anglicans, Catholics, Zionists, relief organizations, cancer symposiums and (via the media) the general public."

+In January 1971, at the end of his two-year term, McClure stepped down as moderator, succeeded by Arthur B.B.
+Moore.